Louis Kemp® Quesadilla Carne de Cangrejo

 Setup a breading station: flour, egg wash (2 eggs whisked with 2 tbsp water), and fine breadcrumbs.

 Lay out the fish on a sheet pan and season both sides with salt and pepper.

 Pre-heat a large skillet with the rice bran oil filled to a ½”.
 Bring the temperature of the oil to about 350° F and lay the breaded fish in the oil.
-Cook about 2 minutes or until golden brown, then flip and cook 2 minutes more or until the second side is golden brown and fish is cooked through.
+Cook for about 2 minutes or until golden brown, then flip and cook 2 minutes more or until the second side is golden brown and the fish is cooked through.

-Transfer the fried fish to a paper towel lined tray.
+Transfer the fried fish to a paper towel-lined tray.
 Season both sides lightly with salt.
 Hold hot.

-Arrange a piece of fried sole in the center of each of four plates.
+Arrange a piece of fried sole in the center of each of the four plates.
 Spoon a heaping cup of roasted vegetables over each fish.
 Drizzle about a tablespoon of browned butter around each plate.
 Garnish each plate with chopped chives or a parsley sprig and a lemon wedge.

 Recipe by Chef Jeremy Bringardner

 “Alaska Sole is just so good simply breaded and fried and served with lemon, herbs, and butter.
 It's heavenly.
 I love the mild, meaty flavor, which is distinct and memorable.
 It doesn't need a lot of help.
-Pairing Alaska sole with browned butter and simple roasted vegetables is a surefire way to elevate its game for an impressive, yet easy to execute entree.” - Chef Bringardner
+Pairing Alaska sole with browned butter and simple roasted vegetables is a surefire way to elevate its game for an impressive, yet easy-to-execute entree.” - Chef Bringardner